o-daneel/Lunii_v3.RE/ANALYSIS_v3.md

 ```

 - id: seems to be a uniq ID just to link with the answer
-- timestamp: the timestamp :), it seems that old timestamps works
+- timestamp: the timestamp 😆, it seems that old timestamps works
 - message: keys/values for the command

 Answers are always in two parts:
+#### First part: Command ACK
-- First part: a JSON to indicate if the command is OK or not
+> a JSON to indicate if the command is OK or not
 ```JSON
 {
   "source_id": "f3f61d43-8130-11ee-b0ad-cd0c2f4a20b4",